 “And you know how those clothes are made in China.”

-“Well, here’s the deal, each one of those beautiful colors are made with chemicals that poison the rivers and those workers in China.”
+“Well, here’s the deal, each one of those beautiful colors are made with chemicals that poison the rivers and the workers in China.”

-“Wow, Mom, I didn’t know that,” Maya says concerned now.
+“Wow, Mom, I didn’t know that,” Maya says concerned.

 “At the same time, I know how passionate you are about your clothes, and I know how happy they make you.
 So I’m caught in a dilemma.
 What do you think we should do?”

 From time to time, I remember the wisdom of one of my mom friends; when it’s a moral issue, ask the kids how they would solve it.
 They’ll “own” the solution, you won’t come off preachy.
 Most of the time they come up with more creative and challenging ideas than you ever would.
 Here comes one now: